carpentries-incubator/gap-lesson/episodes/06-attributes.md

 ~~~
 {: .source}

-If you will apply it to the group which already has `AverageOrder`, nothing
+If you apply it to a group whose `AverageOrder` has already been computed, nothing
 will happen, since GAP will use the stored value.
-For a newly created group,
+However, for a newly created group,
-this new method will be called indeed:
+this new method will be called:

 ~~~
 S:=SymmetricGroup(10);; AverageOrder(S); time; AverageOrder(S); time;